stacksimplify/aws-fargate-ecs-masterclass/08-Microservices-ServiceDiscovery/README.md

 ## Step-2: AWS CloudMap - Create Namespace
 - Introduction to AWS CloudMap
-- Create Simple AWS Cloud Map to just go through the console and delete it.
+- Create a namespace in AWS Cloud Map to just go through the console and delete it.
 -  For introduction slides refer the [presentation slides](/otherfiles/presentations/AWS-FargateECS-Masterclass-Course.pdf).

 ## Step-3: Notification Microservice - Create Service